Scania Citywide

-The Scania Citywide is a series of integrally-constructed low-floor and low-entry buses manufactured by Scania.
-It was unveiled in 2011 as the successor to the Scania OmniCity and OmniLink.
+The Scania Citywide is a series of integrally-constructed low-floor and low-entry buses manufactured by Scania from 2011 to 2024 as the successor to the Scania OmniCity and OmniLink.
 It consists of two models: the Citywide LF is built on the Scania N-series chassis, whereas the Citywide LE rides on the Scania K-series chassis.
-They are exclusively available in mainland Europe, except in the UK and Ireland, where Scania chose to rely on Alexander Dennis, Irizar and other local bodywork manufacturers instead.
-It is assembled at Scania's plant in Słupsk, Poland.
-It is part of Scania's complete range of buses (alongside the flagship Touring and the inter-capacity alternative Interlink).
+These were exclusively available in mainland Europe, except in the UK and Ireland, where Scania chose to rely on Alexander Dennis, Irizar and other local bodywork manufacturers instead.
 The series shares some front styling details with the Touring coach, while most of the design is a simple facelift from its prior models.

+The Scania Citywide was assembled at Scania's plant in Słupsk, Poland as part of Scania's complete range of buses (alongside the flagship Touring and the inter-capacity alternative Interlink).
+Production of the Citywide will cease alongside the Interlink and Low-Floor chassis as part of a restructuring of the Scania Bus division in 2024.

 Scania Citywide LF

 The Scania Citywide LF (CN) is a transverse-engined low-floor city bus based on the Scania N-series chassis.
 It replaces the Scania OmniCity in 2011.
 This bus is entirely low-floor and is intended for intense inner-city services.
 It is available as a two-axle (CN UB4x2EB) between 10.9 and 12.0 metres and as an articulated bus (CN UA6x2/2EB) at 18.0 metres, known as the Scania Citywide LFA.

 The Scania Citywide LFDD (CN UD4x2EB) is a double-decker bus demonstrator based on the Citywide LF, which was placed an order for one from Berliner Verkehrsbetriebe (BVG) in 2014, with the first being delivered in February 2015.
 The LFDD utilizes the newly-developed 6.7-litre DC07 engine, which is a rebranded Cummins ISB 6.7 and a ZF Ecolife 6AP1402B Gearbox.